View Jeffrey Corder's Obituary on www.pressargus.com/ and share memories

 Jeffrey Thomas Corder, 45, of Ozark died Sunday, Aug.
 4, 2019, in Ozark.

-Funeral service will be 10 a.m.
-Thursday at Shaffer Funeral Home in Ozark.
-Burial will be 10 a.m.
-Saturday at Restland Cemetery in Gatesville, Texas.
+Graveside service will be 10 a.m.
+Thursday at Duncan Cemetery in Ozark.

 He is survived by three daughters, Amanda Corder of Ozark, Tabitha Walton of Altus and Brittany Quincey of Fort Smith; two sons, Tyler Corder of Fort Smith and Robbie Corder of Oklahoma; his mother, Sherry Rogers of Ozark; his father, Sammy Corder of Dallas; a brother, Ricky Corder of Seattle; his grandmother, Shirley Stubblefield of Flat, Texas; and four grandchildren.